pingcap/blog/chaos-practice-in-tidb.md

 ## Final Thoughts

 From the moment we started to build TiDB, we decided to use Chaos to test it.
-As I’ve shown, Chaos is a great way to detect systematic uncertainty in a distributed system and build confidence in the system’s resiliency.
+As I've shown, Chaos is a great way to detect systematic uncertainty in a distributed system and build confidence in the system's resiliency.
 We firmly believe that a proper and thoughtful application of Chaos Engineering will determine the success of a distributed system.

-If you are interested in Chaos Engineering, please don’t hesitate to contact me at [**tl@pingcap.com**](mailto:tl@pingcap.com).
+If you are interested in Chaos Engineering, please don't hesitate to contact me at [**tl@pingcap.com**](mailto:tl@pingcap.com).

 Originally published at [**The New Stack**](https://thenewstack.io/chaos-tools-and-techniques-for-testing-the-tidb-distributed-newsql-database/).